Gene tries to make one of his dreams a reality when he gets the opportunity to make a musical version of Die Hard at the Wagstaff Fall Festival.

 In true Belcher fashion, the family gets stuck in a terrible storm while vacationing at a beach house in Craggy Neck.
 The storm is the least of their worries, however, when they are forced to take shelter with the mysterious owner of the home.

-Bob and Linda are thrilled when they meet Hawk, the star of their favorite martial arts series, and are quick to offer help upon learning about his family troubles.
+Bob and Louise are thrilled when they meet Hawk, the star of their favorite martial arts series, and are quick to offer help upon learning about his family troubles.

 With the threat of a rent increase on Ocean Avenue, Bob and the other tenants rebel!
 After approaching Fischoeder, the tenants find out that they will have to compete in order to convince him to keep their rents reasonable.